How Do I Alleviate Feelings Of Sexual Shame And Guilt?

 Determining the source of your sexual shame

-With all the potential sources of sexual shame, it may feel overwhelming to determine where it originated for you.
+With all the potential sources of sexual shame, it may feel overwhelming to determine where the shame originated for you.
 While finding its roots may help, that alone may not completely alleviate feelings of shame associated with sex.

-For many, coping requires acknowledging and exploring those feelings.
-Some choose to do this in silence by keeping a journal while others speak to a therapist.
+For many, coping requires acknowledging and exploring feelings of sexual shame.
+Some choose to do this in silence by keeping a journal while others speak to a sex therapist.
 This process may feel uncomfortable at first, but it can be essential to understand that taking steps to resolve feelings of sexual shame is often beneficial for healing.
 Therapists may use a grounded theory study and shame resilience theory to help individuals overcome sexual shame.

 Take things slowly

-Attempting to understand your feelings and emotions may take time, but eventually, you might be able to have sexual thoughts without feeling bad and adjust to healthy sexual behavior of all kinds.
-For instance, some individuals feel ashamed about masturbating, but studies have shown that masturbation can be a healthy part of your sex life
+Attempting to understand your feelings of shame may take time, but eventually, you might be able to have sexual thoughts without feeling bad and adjust to healthy sexual behavior of all kinds.
+For instance, some individuals feel ashamed about masturbating, but studies have shown that masturbation can be a healthy part of your sex life.

-Sexual shame can harm intimacy, but a supportive partner may help you overcome and work through your feelings to cultivate a robust and healthy relationship.
+Sexual shame can harm intimacy, but a supportive partner may help you overcome and work through your feelings of shame to cultivate a robust and healthy relationship.

 If you are uncomfortable with sex or conversations about sex, your partner should meet you where you are emotionally and not push you to sexually engage until you’re ready.
 If you are having sex, but you have difficulty or don’t enjoy it, a healthy partner may be open to talking about that (if you feel comfortable) without negativity or blame.